velvia/links/rust.md

 NEW: I've created a Docker image for [Linux perf profiling](https://github.com/velvia/rust-perf-docker), super easy to use.
 The best combo is cargo flamegraph followed by perf and asm analysis.

-* [cargo-flamegraph](https://github.com/ferrous-systems/cargo-flamegraph) -- this is now the easiest way to get a FlameGraph on OSX and profile your Rust binaries.
+* [samply](https://github.com/mstange/samply) - used to be called perfrecord, Rust CPU CLI command profiler using Firefox as UI.
+Quite good, but you need Firefox or Chrome as your browser, and unlike flamegraph, does not need xctrace / Instruments.
+* [cargo-flamegraph](https://github.com/ferrous-systems/cargo-flamegraph) -- good but on newer versions you now need Xctrace/Xcode fully installed.
 To make it work with bench and Criterion:
     - First run `cargo bench` to build your bench executable
     - If you haven't already, `cargo install flamegraph` (recommend at least v0.1.13)
     - `sudo flamegraph target/release/bench-aba573ea464f3f67 --profile-time 180 <filter> --bench` (replace bench-aba* with the name of your bench executable)